Sampling Distribution: Difference Between Means

 We find that the probability of probability of a z-score being -1.818 or less is about 0.035.
 This means the probability of our survey finding that boys are absent 3 or fewer days than girls is 0.035.

 Note: Some analysts might have used the t-distribution to compute probabilities for this problem.
-We used the normal distribution because the population standard deviation was known and the sample size was large.
-If the population standard deviation had been unknown, we would have used the t-distribution.
-But since the sample size was large, results using the t distribution would have been very similar; so for this problem, the choice between a normal distribution and a t distribution was not critical.
+We used the normal distribution because both samples were relatively large.
+If we had used the t distribution, the results would have been very similar; because the t distribution and the normal distribution are very similar when sample size is large.
+The bigger the sample, the more closely the t distribution resembles the normal distribution.
+So, for this problem, the choice between a normal distribution and a t distribution was not critical.
 You can find guidelines for choosing between the normal distribution and the t distribution at https://stattrek.com/statistics/normal-vs-t-distribution.